johnteske/vectorscores/README.md

 ## Contributing
 - **Performances**.
 Perform works created with *vector scores*.
 Contact me and I'll list performances here along with links to any audio and video documentation.
 - **Compositions**.
 Use *vector scores* to create your own works.
 You are welcome to use my works and code as a starting point—but please make them your own!
 - **Repository**.
 I encourage feedback and contributions to this project.
 Feel free to submit issues and pull requests!
+[Read more about contributing](https://github.com/johnteske/vectorscores/blob/gh-pages/CONTRIBUTING.md).

 ## Roadmap

 ### Scope
 The current scope of this project is to require as few dependencies as possible for ease of set up for performances and contribution.
 Future iterations or other projects may involve servers or other technologies.